univention/univention-corporate-server/doc/manual/mail/management.rst

 mail domains registered on a mail server are automatically saved in the
 |UCSUCRV| :envvar:`mail/hosteddomains`.

-To ensure that external senders can also send e-mails to members of the domain, MX records must be created in the configuration of the authoritative name servers, which designate the UCS server as mail server for the domain.
-These DNS adjustments are generally performed by an Internet provider.
+To ensure that external senders can also send emails to members of the domain, MX records must be created in the configuration of the authoritative name servers, which designate the UCS server as mail server for the domain.
+These DNS adjustments are generally performed by an internet provider.

 Mail domains are managed in the UMC module :guilabel:`Mail` with the *Mail domain* object type.

 .. _mail-management-users:

-Assignment of e-mail addresses to users
+Assignment of email addresses to users
 ---------------------------------------

-A user can be assigned three different types of e-mail addresses:
+A user can be assigned three different types of email addresses:

-Primary e-mail address
+Primary email address
-   The *primary e-mail address* is used for authentication on Postfix and Dovecot.
-Primary e-mail addresses must always be unique.
-Only one primary e-mail address can be configured for every user.
+   The *primary email address* is used for authentication on Postfix and Dovecot.
+Primary email addresses must always be unique.
+Only one primary email address can be configured for every user.
 It also defines the user's IMAP mailbox.
 If a mail home server is assigned to a user (see :ref:`mail-homeserver`), the IMAP inbox is automatically created by a
    |UCSUDL| module.
-The domain part of the e-mail address must be registered in
+The domain part of the email address must be registered in
    the UMC module :guilabel:`Mail` (see :ref:`mail-management-domains`).

-Alternative e-mail addresses
+Alternative email addresses
-   E-mails to *alternative e-mail addresses* are also delivered to the user's mailbox.
+   Emails to *alternative email addresses* are also delivered to the user's mailbox.
 As many addresses can be entered as you wish.
-The alternative e-mail addresses do not have to be unique: if two users have the same e-mail address, they both receive all the e-mails which are sent to this address.
+The alternative email addresses do not have to be unique: if two users have the same email address, they both receive all the emails which are sent to this address.
-   The domain part of the e-mail address must be registered in the UMC module :guilabel:`Mail` (see :ref:`mail-management-domains`).
-To receive e-mails to alternative e-mail addresses, a user must have a primary e-mail address.
+   The domain part of the email address must be registered in the UMC module :guilabel:`Mail` (see :ref:`mail-management-domains`).
+To receive emails to alternative email addresses, a user must have a primary email address.

-Forward e-mail addresses
+Forward email addresses
-   If *forward e-mail addresses* are configured for a user, e-mails received through the primary or alternative e-mail addresses are forwarded to them.
+   If *forward email addresses* are configured for a user, emails received through the primary or alternative email addresses are forwarded to them.
 A copy of the messages can optionally be stored in the user's mailbox.
-Forward e-mail addresses do not have to be unique and their domain part does not have to be registered via a UMC module.
+Forward email addresses do not have to be unique and their domain part does not have to be registered via a UMC module.

 .. note::

-   E-mail addresses can consist of the following characters: letters ``a-z``, figures ``0-9``, dots (``.``), hyphens (``-``) and underscores (``_``).
+   Email addresses can consist of the following characters: letters ``a-z``, figures ``0-9``, dots (``.``), hyphens (``-``) and underscores (``_``).
 The address has to begin with a letter and must include an ``@`` character.
-At least one mail domain must be registered for to be able to assign e-mail addresses (see :ref:`mail-management-domains`).
+At least one mail domain must be registered for to be able to assign email addresses (see :ref:`mail-management-domains`).

-E-mail addresses are managed in the UMC module :guilabel:`Users`.
-The *primary e-mail address* is entered in the *General* tab in the *User account* submenu.
+Email addresses are managed in the UMC module :guilabel:`Users`.
+The *primary email address* is entered in the *General* tab in the *User account* submenu.
-*Alternative e-mail addresses* can be entered under :menuselection:`Advanced settings --> Mail`.
+*Alternative email addresses* can be entered under :menuselection:`Advanced settings --> Mail`.

 .. note::